 Man admitted to hospital on day of Downing Street ‘party’ never saw family again

+Man admitted to hospital on day of Downing Street Christmas party never saw family again

 Rob Kelleher, whose father died of Covid alone in hospital, said Boris Johnson should resign.